 For the next two days, highlights include the scenic community of Norris Point and Lobster Cove Head Lighthouse in Rocky Harbour.
 Included is a spectacular Western Brook Pond Fjord Boat Tour – the only way, other than by helicopter to see the spectacular Western Brook Gorge.
 Enjoy a 45 minute boardwalk stroll to the dock before enjoying a leisurely cruise into the gorge – be humbled by nature as you see the dramatic ravine-like sides of this inland fjord tower over 600 metres above you.
 Other suggestions in the area include visiting the shipwreck remains of the "SS Ethie", Shallow Bay Beach, and “the Arches".
 Overnight in Gros Morne National Park.

-Day 9 - Gros Morne Park to Humber Valley
+Day 10 – Gros Morne Park to Corner Brook

-Day 11 – Vacation ends - Humber Valley Resort to Deer Lake
+Day 11 – Vacation ends – Corner Brook to Deer Lake

-Depart Humber Valley Resort and drive the short distance to Deer Lake airport where you will drop off your rental car ready for your onward journey.
+Depart Corner Brook and drive the short distance to Deer Lake airport where you will drop off your rental car ready for your onward journey.

-Option - Ask your vacation planner about adding days to drive north, to stay at the Quirpon Lighthouse Inn, a short distance from St. Anthony’s.
-On the way, explore L’Anse Aux Meadows UNESCO site, showcasing mysterious viking remains.
+Suggested Quirpon Island add-on: Ask your Fresh Tracks Canada vacation advisor about adding days to drive north, to stay at the Quirpon Lighthouse Inn, a short distance from St. Anthony.
+On the way, explore L’Anse Aux Meadows UNESCO site, showcasing mysterious Viking remains.
 On Quirpon Island, you will stay in a recently refurbished original light-keeper’s residence, on the northernmost tip of the Great Northern Peninsula.
 In season Quirpon Island is one of Newfoundland’s best locations for iceberg viewing as they drift the Labrador Current on their journey south.
 The northern tip of the island is strategically located at the mouth of the Strait of Belle Isle – a conveyor belt of food source - the island offers excellent whale viewing.
 Expect to see Minke and Humpback whales in season, as well as Orca and Right whales.